MrTheoW/Iconstash/README.md

 Folder|Comment|url
 -|-|-
-MijnAfvalWijzer|Credits for icons go out to the creator of the Home Assistant Sensor.|https://github.com/pippyn/Home-Assistant-Sensor-Afvalbeheer
+MijnAfvalWijzer|Credits for the original icon style goes to the creator of the Home Assistant Sensor.
+(I think)|https://github.com/pippyn/Home-Assistant-Sensor-Afvalbeheer